 Doomsday Clock makes some more bold moves by introducing new characters (Mime and Marionette, plus a new Rorschach) to share the spotlight with the Watchmen and a global story that incorporates DC superheroes from all different countries around the world.
 In this narrative, Ozymandias travels across dimensions with these three to track down Dr. Manhattan, in hopes of saving their world after it has once again reached nuclear Armageddon.
 Meanwhile, Dr. M has been having fun exploring what happens to this new dimension and the larger multiverse after he alters its history in various ways.

 The main way is by altering Superman’s past, as he ascertains that he’s the axis of which the multiverse turns on.
-For example, by preventing the birth of the Earth’s first Green Lantern, Alan Scott, this has a domino effect that means the Justice Society of America never comes to be.
+For example, by preventing the creation of the Earth’s first Green Lantern, Alan Scott, this has a domino effect that means the Justice Society of America never comes to be.
 This is the first iteration of the Justice League that is DC’s version of the Minutemen, a team of Golden Age heroes that also includes members such as Hawkman, Dr. Fate and the first Flash, Jay Garrick.
 This then means that Clark Kent has no one to aspire to and therefore takes longer to become Superman.
-Which in turn means that he doesn’t travel to the future as a youth to preserve the Legion of Superheroes, a future version of the Justice League that time travels back to the present when necessary to help him.
+This in turn means that he doesn’t travel to the future as a youth to preserve the Legion of Superheroes, a future version of the Justice League that time travels back to the present when necessary to help him.

 What Johns cleverly does is use Dr. M as the reason for the different timelines and numerous reboots that DC have had over their long history.
 Some timelines have these Golden Age heroes and ones from the future but others don’t and now there’s a solid explanation for that; an omnipotent being is experimenting with their timeline to see what the different outcomes would be.
-This, of course, being a metarepresentation for the writers themselves.
+This, of course, being a meta representation for the writers themselves.
 On top of this, there’s a subplot about the “Supermen Theory,” that’s causing an international uproar.
 This is a conspiracy that the US government is behind the manufacture of a huge amount of metahumans (à la The Boys) that turns out to be true, explaining why most superheroes originate in America.
-This is another shrewd, meta idea that is helping to bring order to the chaotic world of the comics.
+This is another shrewd, meta idea that’s helping to bring order to the chaotic world of the comics.

 Doomsday Clock relies on the spectacle of kindred spirits meeting from different universes: Rorschach and Batman, Ozymandias and Lex Luthor, leading up to the main one between Dr. Manhattan and Superman.
-There are other interesting subplots, such as the origins of Mime and Marionette and the new Rorschach but these encounters are firmly front and centre.
-Although it does seem odd to spend as much time on the origin of new characters when many of the ones that already exist don’t even get a look-in, such as Nite Owl and Silk Spectre.
+There are other interesting subplots, such as the origins of Mime & Marionette and the new Rorschach but these encounters are firmly front and centre.
+Although, it does seem odd to spend as much time on the origin of new characters when many of the ones that already exist don’t even get a look-in, such as Nite Owl and Silk Spectre.

 I did enjoy the origin of the new Rorschach though, in particular.
-I didn’t think that Johns would be able to come up with a satisfactory one, but it turns out that he is Reggie, the son of Rorschach’s prison psychologist, Dr. Malcolm Long.
+I didn’t think that Johns would be able to come up with a satisfactory one, but it turns out that he’s Reggie, the son of Rorschach’s prison psychologist, Dr. Malcolm Long.
 After being caught in the wake of Ozymandias’ attack on New York, he ends up in the same psychiatric facility as Byron Lewis, aka Mothman from the Minutemen.
 He trains Reggie in the various combat methods utilised by different members of his former team, giving him a way to channel his intense trauma.
 This story also develops further into an identity crisis later when he finds out the true extent of the impact Rorschach had on his father before his death, an issue that Batman is perfectly suited to help Reggie through.

 Ultimately, everything is geared towards the meeting of Superman and Dr. Manhattan though.
 Orchestrated by Ozymandias, history repeats itself when he engineers an attack on Moscow whilst the former is present to make it look like it was the latter.
 This turns the world against Supes who blame him and also sends all of earth’s available heroes to Mars to confront Dr. M head-on.
 Seeing all of DC’s most powerful throw everything they have at him to no avail is pure fan service but also very entertaining.